wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ModelActions.md

-# Model Actions - VSM Reference
+# Model Actions

-A reference for choosing the best Action types for your Models
+A reference for choosing the best Action types for your VSM Models

 ## Overview